 - Tablets (iPads or otherwise) used for patient observations also being used for digital consent

 In our experience, many clinicians prefer to use their mobile phones to use Concentric, knowing that it is always available and fast.
 No patient data is stored on the device, and access is secure.

-There are situations where we do see organisations purchasing additional devices more commonly:
+There are some situations where we do see organisations more commonly purchasing additional devices:

 - High volume areas such as endoscopy, where processes can often be successfully introduced around accessing and charging tablet devices without significant risk of device loss

-Some organisations have purchased, and get on well with, signature trackpads connected to desktop computers in outpatient departments and placed on WOWs for ease of signing on the ward.
-While these are not usually required as a signature can be added via QR handoff to a touchscreen device (either the patient or the clinician’s device), a signature trackpad can be easier in some cases.
+Some organisations have purchased, and get on well with, signature pads connected to desktop computers in outpatient departments and placed on WOWs for ease of signing on the ward.
+While these are not required - a signature can be added via QR handoff to a touchscreen device (either the patient or the clinician’s device) - a signature pad can be easier in some cases.